 - Use Facebook Ads to create meaningful content and target it towards specific people that are interested in what your offerings.
 You can target your ads to specific demographics, age, sex, interests, etc.

-- Use Facebook to literally spy on your competitors.
+- Use Facebook to literally spy on your competitors, using SEO tools.
 See what is working for them, and copy that in your own unique way.

 Here is an example: If you had an HVAC company and post about how it is going to be a cold night tonight and use a picture of a shivering snowman to encourage your audience to stay warm!
 Sound like something you would share, or possibly give a like?
 Instead, try this.
 Your audience knows it is going to be cold out.
 The picture might get a chuckle or a like if you really found a crazy funny picture, but there is not much use in sharing this post.
 This would be an example of being an entertainer on Facebook, not a marketer.
 Instead, create a post that offers them tips or helpful ways to save energy and lower their monthly heating costs.
 Or offer them a special on a new Wifi Thermostat to help control their home heat from anywhere.
 Remember…when you know what your customer wants to read about, they will likely be more engaged, and engagement is important to driving things like customer loyalty, selling products, or offering services.
 Learn how to engage your customer through Facebook Insights.